-COVID-19: What to Expect When Your Dentist’s Office Reopens
+COVID-19: What to Expect at Your Dental Appointment

 Before Your Appointment

-To help make sure that patients arriving for their appointments are healthy, your dental office may call you before your appointment and ask you some questions about your current health.
+To help make sure that patients arriving for their appointments are healthy, your dental office may call you before your appointment and ask you some questions about your health and vaccination status.
 They may also repeat these questions when you arrive to make sure nothing has changed.

 Your dentist’s office staff may also ask that you limit the number of people you bring to the appointment.
 That could mean leaving your children at home or allowing older children to go into the office alone while their parent waits outside during their appointment.